How was 2014 for Big Data, Analytics and Crawling?

 See our popular deck on data & Finance here: 10 Big Data Trends in Finance

 Finance became Data-Driven

 2014 saw significant financial institutions shifting to a more data-driven policy.
 This year, banking organizations realized that their biggest strength was not capital, but data.
 In the new digital economy model, data is something that needs to be capitalized, and many successfully adopted customized IT systems to harness this data.

 Results of this shift can be seen in cost-reduction in fraud management; while account management is enhanced with new customer insights gleaned from data.
 More than anything, Finance saw improved relationship management using analytics and Big Data.
 By collecting data like share price movements, credit lines data and other internal data, understanding of key client businesses became better.
 E-transactions, PayPal and other systems, provide another avenue from which financial data can be collected and used for business intelligence.

 The potential of the payments business is to maximise access to valuable customer data.
 With e-commerce booming, financial transactions saw a steep increase as well.

-E-commerce leveraged customer data for gratification which emerged as a significant derivative of having consumer data and predicting outcomes based on analytics.
-E-commerce became more personalized in 2014 all thanks to big data analytics.
+E-commerce leveraged customer data for gratification, which emerged as a significant derivative of having consumed data and predicting outcomes based on analytics.
+E-commerce became more personalized in 2014, all thanks to big data analytics.
 By personalization, marketers understood how to categorize customers from their databases and also how to effectively use different “content on the screen” to specifically display targeted messages to users.